You’re trying to figure out how to improve reading scores on standardized tests for your elementary students.

 Conquering standardized testing begins with the mindset that success starts at the beginning of the school year, not a few weeks before the actual exam.

-If you look closely at an upper elementary reading standardized test that focuses on comprehension, it generally tests a combination of these literacy skills:
+If you look closely at an elementary reading standardized test that focuses on comprehension, it generally tests a combination of the following literacy skills:

 - Cause and Effect

 - Character Traits